I Thank You (film): Critical reception

 The Monthly Film Bulletin wrote: "Slap-stick comedy can be good, and if you like Arthur Askey you will like this film in spite of indifferent direction.
 Kathleen Harrison is an excellent 'cook from next door' and Felix Aylmer makes an admirable brother-in-law to Lady Randall, but by and large the film gives an impression of a number of people using a medium to which they are not accustomed, and even Arthur Askey and Stinker' Murdoch cannot compensate for this even to their 'fans'."

 Kine Weekly wrote: "There is not much of a plot, but the fooling, which ranges from straight farce to slapstick, is versatile and boisterous.
 Moreover, from the stars downwards, the players are masters of improvisation."

 The Radio Times gave the film two out of five stars, and wrote, "not even the hard-working Arthur Askey and Richard Murdoch plus Will Hay old boys Moore Marriott and Graham Moffatt can warm up this tepid "upstairs-downstairs" charade."

 Sky Movies rated the film three out of five stars, describing it as a "cheerful, long-unseen British wartime romp...It's all directed by that master of comic organisation, Frenchman Marcel (Oh, Mr Porter!)
 Varnel.
 It's not one of his best, and some of it looks pretty dated now, but some scenes still raise a hearty chuckle."

+Diarist Hackney ARP Warden Thomas E. Browne went to see Arthur Askey in "I Thankyou”, Saturday 25th October 1941, describing the film as “Very funny.”